Headway App Review: Is It Really Worth Your Time and Money? [2026]

 5.2.1 Blinkist — Book Summaries

-And you can make highlights, although it’s not possible to write notes on your highlights.
+You can make highlights, although it’s not possible to write notes or make bookmarks :(

-Blinkist also has audio versions for all their book summaries, and honestly they sound amazing!
+Blinkist also has audio versions for all their book summaries, and honestly they sound really good!

 Here’s a sample from their book summary of Principles (recorded at 1x speed):